Genetics, drug discovery, diagnostics

 Flexible single- and multi-wavelength systems for use at clinics or operating rooms.
 Modulight ML7710 systems support wavelength range of 400-2000 nm and can host up to eight separate wavelengths.
 Platform design enables changing of wavelengths to adapt to needs of novel fluorescent dyes.

 Good basis for tailored laser can be a proven platform such as ML6500 or ML6600.
-These compact laser systems have found their way to supporting applications ranging from medical to industrial fields because of customizability.
+These compact laser systems have found their way to supporting applications ranging from medical to other high value-adding fields because of customizability.
 Just plug-and-play to start using these laser systems.

 Quality control and repeatability are crucial factors in preclinical research.
 Modulight has developed tools for in vitro and in vivo illumination that support smooth and efficient translation of novel techniques from laboratory setting to clinics.
 Modulight automated illumination system ML8500 represents state-of-the-art technology intended for pharmaceutical research.